Personal and Expert Care and Patient Choice in Trigeminal Neuralgia

 I’ll never forget the feeling of relief and reassurance after I asked Dr. McLaughlin how I would manage if the pain came back before the operation.
 He took out his business card, flipped it over, and wrote his cell phone number on the back.
 Handing it to me he said: “If you ever feel that you are that frightened or the pain is going in that direction and the surgery is not scheduled soon enough, call me -- day or night -- and I’ll see to it that we get a surgical suite the next day.”
 I knew at that moment that I had chosen the right doctor, someone who really cared about me.

 The surgery, two pain-free years ago, turned out spectacularly well.
-I am just so happy I did that research and profoundly thankful that I found Dr McLaughlin and his wonderful team of professionals at Princeton Brain and Spine Care.
+I am just so happy I did that research and profoundly thankful that I found Dr McLaughlin and his wonderful team of professionals at Princeton Brain, Spine and Sports Medicine Care.
 I have my life back.
 And I owe it all to them.